Please refer to the graduate's Apply for Financial Aid page for detailed instructions.

 You must first be admitted to a program before your FAFSA can be loaded into our financial aid system.
 Thus, you will not receive a financial aid award letter until you have earned admission and we have received all documentation.

 By applying online, we will receive the results from your FAFSA in about 3-7 business days (during peak awarding periods).
-Incorrect information or submitting your FAFSA without a PIN number will slow down the process.
+Incorrect information or submitting your FAFSA without a a signature will slow down the process.

 Financial aid award notifications will be sent out within 2 weeks of receiving all documentation.
 During peak season (January to May) the award notification may take up to 4 weeks.